How to Set Up Salesforce Outlook Integration: The Complete 2026 Guide

 1. In Salesforce, go to Setup (gear icon).

-2. In the Quick Find box, type Outlook Integration and Sync and select it.
+2. In Quick Find, type Outlook Integration and Sync and select it.

 3. Toggle Outlook Integration to Enabled.